lars-t-hansen/Jobanalyzer/README.md

   time.
 (It stays on ML6, unless it's using a lot of doubles on the GPUs, in which case it should maybe move to ML8 with the A100s?)

+It may be that there needs to be a human in the loop: the system generates an alert and the human (admin) can act on it or not by alerting the user.
+I guess in principle this is an interesting machine learning problem.

 ## Solution tech